Brown v. Allen

 Brown v.
 Allen, 344 U.S. 443 (1953), is a landmark United States Supreme Court case about habeas corpus.

 Background

 United States courts are authorized by statute (28 USC §2241 pursuant to §2254) to grant habeas relief to prisoners who have been convicted by a state court.

 Justice Felix Frankfurter concurring in Brown notes the "uniqueness" of habeas corpus is its availability to "bring into question the legality of a person's restraint and to require justification for such detention".
-Justice Chase said habeas corpus has long been considered "the best and only sufficient defence of personal freedom".
+Justice Chase said habeas corpus has long been considered "the best and only sufficient defense of personal freedom".

 Case history

 The named petitioner Brown was convicted of rape and sentenced to death by the state of North Carolina in 1950.
 He challenged the indictment alleging discrimination in the selection of grand jurors.
 He also challenged the admission into evidence of a confession he claimed was coerced.
 The state supreme court affirmed the conviction.

 In two of the cases Speller v.
 Crawford (99 F. Supp 92) and Daniels v.
 Crawford (99 F. Supp.
 208) the district court heard new evidence in addition to the trial and appellate records.
 In Brown v.
 Crawford (98 F. Supp.
 866) the district court accepted the findings of the sentencing judge without considering new evidence.